Spouse Term Insurance Plans

 Buying a term plan with spouse cover is ideal for nuclear families, wherein both spouses are working and have financial debts to pay.
 With term insurance for husband and wife, the policyholders can protect their family against the death and disability of either earning member while lightening the financial burden with the help of the insurance payout.
 Young parents having outstanding loans should also opt for a spouse term life insurance policy to make sure that their children remain protected against any future mishaps.

 The sum assured payable under a spouse term insurance plan is calculated after assessing the age, annual income, health, and lifestyle of the primary policyholder.
-For the spouse or the secondary policyholder, the insurance company may only ask for the verification of age and highest education.
+For the spouse or the secondary policyholder, the insurance company may only ask for the verification of age and the highest education.
 There may also be no need to conduct any medical test for life insurance, in case of a spouse or secondary life assured.
 The employment status of the secondary life assured or the spouse does not matter when buying the spouse's term insurance plan.

 Common Myths About Spouse Term Insurance Plans